moosend/mooskin-ui/src/components/Input/README.md

 * `required` - input field is required
 * `className` - css class
 * `style` - input field style
+* `onChange` - callback to be triggered on input change

 Allthough these attributes are supported, all of them are optional.